 #22 What do your morning & nighttime routines look like?

 In the mornings, I usually don’t have to wake the little ones up, so often they “help” with breakfast.
 Then we wake up the middles and bigs.
 They make beds, get dressed, and take care of hygiene.
 That’s all supposed to happen before they stumble in to have some breakfast, but not always.
 Then we clean up the kitchen, take care of our animals, and start school.

 In the evenings, we have supper around six.
 After supper, we have our evening chores which consist of cleaning the kitchen and dining room and living room.
 The little ones play for a bit then take baths and get ready for bed.
 Lately, they are getting to be later, but as long as they are in bed by 8:30, all is well.

 #23 Do your kids have chores?

 Absolutely!
-I talk about that more in this post.
+I talk about that more in here.

 We all work together most evenings, but the kids do have their chores that they prefer and do daily.
 Things like…

 - emptying the trash and taking it out